IPv6 CIDR Calculator - Calculate IPv6 Range

 • Class C - 24-bit network address and 8-bit host address with 256 IP addresses.

-The real problem would occur when an organization required more than 256 host machines and would no longer fall in class C. Rather than it would fall in class B. That means that the organization would have to use the class B license even though they need far less than 65,535 host machines.
+The real problem would occur when an organization requires more than 256 host machines and would no longer fall in class C. Rather than it would fall in class B. That means that the organization would have to use the class B license even though they need far less than 65,535 host machines.

 How does CIDR work?